dashpay/docs/masternodes/setup-testnet.rst

 password you just created for your new, non-root user.
 Begin by installing mn-bootstrap dependencies::

+  curl -sL https://deb.nodesource.com/setup_lts.x | sudo -E bash -
-  sudo apt install git docker.io docker-compose nodejs npm
+  sudo apt install -y nodejs git docker.io docker-compose

 Add your current user to the docker group and refresh the environment::